lszhn/Bella/readme.md

 # Information
+> This project is no longer maintained.

-For usage and detail, please visit: https://bella.huaji.io
+For demo website, please visit: https://bella.huaji.io